 Part 2: Lifelong Learning and Self-Assessment

 - Self-Assessment Modules (SAMs).
 Created by societies and other organizations and prequalified by the ABR, SAMs are primarily podium presentations with a post-session assessment instrument.
 Some organizations call these “live SA-CE,” and others call them “SAMs.”
 Both terms are equivalent, with the number of credits determined by the CAMPEP- or ACCME-accredited category 1 CE provider.
-See the list of available SAMs.

 - Enduring CAMPEP or AMA Category 1 CE offerings.
 Enduring activities are certified CE that endure over a specified time.
 These include print, audio, video and Internet materials such as monographs, podcasts, CD/DVD, archived webinars, and other web-based activities.

 - Self-directed Educational Projects (SDEPs).
 Although not required, SDEPs may be counted as SA-CE credit.
 A maximum of one SDEP may be recorded yearly.
 Fifteen SA-CE credits are given for each completed SDEP, and project samples can be found on the ABR website.
 For more information on SDEP projects, click here.